 Use the same platform and version for the entire manuscript (or essay, in multicontributor volumes).
 If you are the volume editor it is your responsibility either to make sure that all your contributors submit their essays in the same version of Word or to take care of having the files converted.
 Please also make sure that your contributors follow the general instructions for manuscript preparation.

-Files can be submitted via e-mail attachment or on a CD labeled with your name, platform, version of Word, and date.
+Files can be submitted via e-mail attachment, on a CD, or on a flash drive.

 By contract, you as author are responsible for securing all permissions to reprint all material owned by others, textual and visual, including your own previously published work to which you do not hold copyright.

 We strongly suggest that you read the Chicago Manual of Style, 16th Edition, Chapter 4, “Rights, Permissions, and Copyright Administration,” particularly Sections 4.68–4.101, “The Author’s Responsibilities,” which gives information on the principles of copyright, the doctrine of “fair use,” and requesting permissions, including a sample letter.